“It Costs Too Much” Top Things People Stopped Buying Due To Rampant Inflation

 Photo Credit: The Image Party via Shutterstock.com.

-Salty Snacks used to be cheap treats.
-Now, name-brand chips cost over five bucks at convenience stores.
+Salty snacks used to be cheap treats.
+Now, name-brand chips cost over five dollars at convenience stores, making shoppers think twice before indulging.

-On the plus side, it’s probably better for our health if we don’t eat them anyway.
+On the plus side, it’s probably better for our health if we don’t eat them.

 A Car